scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The Ceremony Administrator MUST then share the bundle with the representatives of the voting ASes who MUST validate on their machine that the hash value of their certificates and that of the bundled certificates is the same as displayed by the Ceremony Administrator.

-Phase 1 concludes when every representative has confirmed the SHA-512 sums are correct.
+This phase concludes when every representative has confirmed the SHA-512 sums are correct.
 If there is any mismatch then this phase MUST be repeated.

-### Phase 2: Generation of the TRC Payload {#phase2}
+### Generation of the TRC Payload {#phase2}

 The Ceremony Administrator generates the TRC payload based on the bundled certificates and the [](#trcfields) completed in accordance with ISD policy, see [](#ceremonyprep).